New Balance® Shoes for Diabetics

 • There is ABZORB cushioning with exceptional heel cushioning and a Polyurethane midsole for firmer midsole support.

-• The sole is a durable and high traction rubber.
+• The sole is a durable, high-traction rubber.

 2